Fire Extinguishers

 Fire extinguishers halt this propagation through one of three methods: cooling the heat source, cutting off the fuel or reducing the available supply of oxygen.
 Additionally, coating the fuel source detaches it from contact with the oxygen in the air, ultimately smothering the fire until it burns out.

-In order to prevent the spread of flames, fire extinguishers typically have a portable, aerosol-style design filled with water, a chemical foam or a powder.
-Pressing down on the lever located at the top changes the pressure inside the cylinder, releasing the substance contained inside.
+To prevent the spread of flames, fire extinguishers typically have a portable, aerosol-style design filled with water, a chemical foam or a powder.
+Pressing down on the lever located at the top changes the pressure inside the cylinder, releasing the substance inside.
+Realize that especially for commercial use, fire extinguishers function as a backup to your overall fire suppression strategy.

 Fire Extinguisher Classifications